gusutabopb/aioinflux/docs/usage.rst

     [1439856360000000000, 56, 'santa_monica', '2']
     [1439856720000000000, 65, 'santa_monica', '3']

-:func:`~aioinflux.iterutils.iterpoints` can also be used with chunked responses:
+|iterpoints| can also be used with chunked responses:

 .. code:: python